maggicl/WhyBack/EXPERIMENTS.md

 [./byteback-test/build/experiments/results.csv](./byteback-test/build/experiments/results.csv)
 will store the data corresponding to Table 4, as we detail next.

-The CSV file `results.csv` includes one row for each verified program, in the same order as the paper's Table 4.
+The CSV file `results.csv` includes one row for each verified program.
 Each row has the columns described below.
-In the following list of column names, we put between square brackets the name of the corresponding column in the paper's Table 4 if one exists (several of the CSV columns are not reported in Table 4).

 ### Metrics

 For each of the experiments the results table shows the following
 metrics:

-SourceLinesOfCode [SOURCE SIZE]
+SourceLinesOfCode
 The SLOCs of the experiment's source code.

 BytecodeLinesOfCode
 The SLOCs of the experiment's bytecode (as given by `javap`).

-BoogieLinesOfCode [BOOGIE SIZE]
+BoogieLinesOfCode
 The SLOCs of the experiment's generated Boogie code.

-MethodCount [MET]
+MethodCount
 Number of methods in the experiment.

 SpecRequireCount